fishposting

 Getting started

 Before going in, it's worth setting expectations appropriately: compared to fresh fish, tinned fish trades shelf life for texture.
 Safe tinning demands anaerobic environments, which means adding water, oil, broth, or sauce---and the sauce will have to be liquid enough to evacuate all of the air.
 High salt levels are typically required for safety, as well.
-People typically rain water-packed tins; oil from tins can be good in moderation; broth and sauce are meant to be eaten.
+People typically drain water-packed tins; oil from tins can be good in moderation; broth and sauce are meant to be eaten.
 Tins will often tell you how to eat them, either directly on the packaging or indirectly via nutrition facts (is it given for the whole tin or for "contents (drained)"?).

 Okay, let's start with a quick question: do you like tuna salad, a/k/a tuna mayo?
 If you do, try mackerel; if not, try anchovies.
 If both of these sound repulsive, consider salmon and trout.
 I think these are your best starter tins on the way to sardines and shellfish.